 In mid-January 2024, Serbia was shaken by the news from Sremska Mitrovica regarding alleged violence against a woman during childbirth.
-It is a case of childbirth in a hospital in her baby's cry after giving birth.
-According to her statement sent to the public from her account on a social network six days after the unfortunate event, she suffered violence that affected both her health and the life of the child, who died during childbirth.
-Her statement read: "The doctor hit and insulted me, squeezed my jaw, threatened to hit me... to crush my head, he insulted me on a national basis" [18].
+It is a case of childbirth in a hospital in Sremska Mitrovica, a city about 75 kilometers away from Belgrade.

+For one woman, Marica Mihajlović, the world stopped on January 12, 2024 when she did not hear her baby's cry after giving birth.
+According to her statement sent to the public from her account on a social media network six days after the unfortunate event, she suffered violence that affected both her health and the life of the child, who died during childbirth.
+Her statement read: "The doctor hit and insulted me, squeezed my jaw, threatened to hit me... to crush my head, he insulted me on ethnic grounds" [18].